Table of Contents

 Psychotherapy: Psychotherapy is a term used to describe discussing your mental health issues with a professional.
 This type of therapy is often effective for depression because it can help you adjust to a crisis and find better ways to cope and solve your problems.
 Many people who suffer from depression are not even aware of what is causing their conditions until they talk with someone like a psychotherapist.

-Cognitive behavioral therapy: CBT is a type of psychotherapy that helps a patient “un-program” from harmful habits and behaviors.
+Cognitive-behavioral therapy: CBT is a type of psychotherapy that helps a patient “un-program” from harmful habits and behaviors.
 A CBT therapist then helps you learn new, healthy behaviors.
 CBT involves changing your thinking patterns so you do not fall into the same habits that have contributed to your depression symptoms.

 Group therapy: Individual therapy is good if you would like one on one time with your therapist, but group therapy has many benefits as well.
 Group therapy has the benefit of hearing the struggle of your peers.
 Group therapy lets you know that you are not alone and many people are having similar feelings to you.
-These therapy sessions can validate your experiences and build self esteem.
+These therapy sessions can validate your experiences and build self-esteem.

 Transcranial Magnetic Stimulation (TMS): TMS can be a treatment for those who have major depression and are not finding improvement in other therapy techniques.
 TMS is a noninvasive treatment that directs recurring magnetic energy pulses to parts of the brain responsible for mood.
 These pulses can improve communication between different parts of the brain, which can aid in your depression recovery.

-Traditional depression treatment involves a combination of medications like Cymbalta and counselling, but there are several alternative therapies as well.
+Traditional depression treatment involves a combination of medications like Cymbalta and counseling, but there are several alternative therapies as well.
 There are not many studies on the benefits of natural treatments, so talk to your doctor before beginning any of these natural supplements to help with your depression.

 St. John’s Wort: This plant has yellow flowers and has been used for medicinal purposes for thousands of years.
 This plant may interact with other drugs you are taking, so consult your doctor before taking St. John’s Wort.
 This plant can be taken in liquid or capsules.
-In some parts of Europe this plant is used to treat depression, but it has not been approved in the United States for similar treatments.
+In some parts of Europe, this plant is used to treat depression, but it has not been approved in the United States for similar treatments.

 5-HTP: 5-Hydroxytryptophan is a supplement used to boost serotonin levels.
 Serotonin regulates appetite and mood, but 5-HTP is not found in any foods we eat.
 5-HTP capsules are made from an African plant called Griffonia simplicifolia.